Skip to content

 1. Detect: Monitor for suspicious activity

-2. Contain: Revoke compromised tokens immediately
+2. Contain: Revoke compromised keys immediately

 3. Investigate: Review logs to understand the breach